hsiaosiyuan0/resultify/README.md

 console.log(resp.r);
 ```

-for the synchronous task we should convert to be a lazy-compute form:
+for the synchronous task we should convert to be its lazy-compute form:

 ```ts
 import { resultify } from "to-result";